senior dachshund care

 When Bastian turned 15 years old, my family and I noticed that every time we sat down for dinner, he would flood the kitchen floor with a ton of pee (even after just being let outside).

 It unfortunately started happening more frequently throughout the day.
 It was such a huge mess to clean up.
-Despite Bastian going potty outside, he was still leaking a ton inside.
+Despite Bastian going potty outside, he was still leaking a ton inside the house.

 Bastian can still go potty outside, but when he is inside our home, we put the diaper on him to help with his senior dog incontinence.